 History of Our Race

-The Lehigh Valley Half Marathon is a premier regional race held annually in the Lehigh Valley.
+The St. Luke’s Half Marathon is a premier regional race held annually in the Lehigh Valley.
 The event draws an enormous number of runners from throughout the country and around the world.
 This is an event that today is recognized as one of the most outstanding races in the country started as a humble local race in the Lehigh Valley.

 The Early Days

-The legacy of the Lehigh Valley Half Marathon reaches back over 30 years.
+The legacy of the St. Luke’s Half Marathon reaches back nearly 40 years.
 The race has been held every year since its inception in 1977, except for 1996, when weather and other extreme conditions prevented the event from taking place.

 The race was originally conceived in 1976 by the Lehigh Valley Athletic Association.
 Prevention Magazine, published locally by Rodale, sponsored the Lehigh Valley’s first race.
 This race was created in order for runners to have one last chance to qualify for the Boston Marathon.
 The entry fee for the inaugural Prevention Marathon, held on March 6, 1977, was $3.00 and runners received a T-shirt and an organic lunch.